 Francis Parker School/University of San Diego Teaching Fellowship

 The Francis Parker School/USD Teaching Fellow will receive 12 units of tuition remission scholarship as well as an hourly stipend based on an expected 20 hour work week.
+This fellowship is available to a continuing graduate student pursuing a Master of Education (MEd) degree.
 The application deadline has passed.
 We are not accepting applications at this time.

 California Retired Teachers Association Scholarship Foundation

 The North Shores Division (78) of the California Retired Teachers Association Scholarship Foundation is offering five scholarships of $1,500 each to eligible junior, senior and graduate students who have a GPA of 3.0 or better and are pursuing a California Teaching Credential.
-The application deadline has passed.
-We are not accepting applications at this time.
+The application deadline for 2015 has passed.
+Learn more.